top of page

 (Did I mention I like a lot of mediums? 😂)

-I love to explore art supplies.
-I also have just some life favorites and favorite things for my kids (art supplies included!)
-Also if you're interested in the production side of making art videos, I've included my filming and recording products.
+I love to explore art supplies, so here are more of my faves!
+I also just have some favorite life things/personal faves if you're interested.
+Also, if you'd like to see what I use for the production side of making art videos, I've included my filming and recording products.

 More Favorites